 But surely, someday, someone will, and so, when same-sex marriage became legal in Virginia a few months ago, I asked our deacons where we stand on the issue of homosexuality.
 I passed out little slips of paper and put four points on the spectrum: 1) we condemn homosexuality and exclude homosexuals from our church, 2) we tolerate homosexuals under an unwritten “don’t ask, don’t tell” policy, 3) we welcome homosexuals as members but we do not ordain or marry them, or 4) we extend to our homosexual members the same rights, privileges, and blessings as any other member.
 I asked the deacons to write down the number that best described First Baptist Church and the average was 2.5—somewhere between tolerance and welcome.
-And then I passed out more slips of paper and asked them to write down where we should be and this time the average was 3—welcoming.
+And then I passed out more slips of paper and asked them to write down where we should be and this time the average was 3—welcome.
 We weren’t drafting policy.
 We weren’t making decisions.
 We were just finding out where we were on this issue and not everyone was in the same place.
 There was at least one 1 on those little slips of paper and a few 4’s.
 As I’ve said before, this church is a big tent.
 It has all kinds of people in it.
 The only common denominator is our shared faith in Jesus Christ as Lord.

 Which brings me back to my first thoughts on this topic.

-When I was still wondering whether I should address the Supreme Court’s decision in today’s sermon I thought I might just say something during the welcome.
+When I was still wondering whether I should address these recent events in today’s sermon I thought I might just say something during the welcome.
 I might say, “There have been a lot of changes in our country in the last few days, but as the author of Hebrews says, ‘Jesus Christ is the same yesterday, today, and forever’ (13:8).
 So, maybe we should spend some time sitting at his feet in the next few weeks, listening to what he has to say about all this.”
 But then I gave it some more thought.
 What does Jesus say about gay marriage?
 Nothing at all.
 What does he say about the Affordable Care Act?
 Nothing.
 What does he say about the Confederate flag?
 Nothing.
 What does he say about black lives?
 Nothing that I can recall.
 But he does say something that could be extended to all lives.
 He tells us to love our neighbors, and in the parable of the Good Samaritan he makes it clear that the people or groups of people we have the hardest time loving are also our neighbors.
 Samaritans were despised by the Jews of Jesus’ time, but the Samaritan in his story stopped and helped a Jew who had been beaten and left for dead.

 “If you want to inherit eternal life,” Jesus said, “then go and do likewise.”